Working With an Ex: How to Stay Professional (Even When It’s Hard)

 - The relationship doesn’t affect workplace performance

-If you’re unsure whether reconciliation is wise at all, read: Exes Getting Back Together.
+If you’re unsure whether reconciliation is wise at all, read what exes getting back together really means.

 If working with your ex is: